soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/compliance20/managing-working-sets.md

 # Managing working sets in Advanced eDiscovery (Preview)

+Content coming soon.

 ## More information

-- **There are limits for eDiscovery working sets** The following table lists the limits for Advanced eDiscovery (Preview) working sets.
+The following table lists the limits for working sets in Advanced eDiscovery (Preview).
 Any items that exceed the single file maximums will show up as processing errors.

   |**Description of limit**|**Limit**|
   |:-----|:-----|